 Flu vaccination season is underway and we have started receiving enquiries about the vaccines on offer.
-This year, all flu vaccinations are grown on eggs.
+In 2018, all flu vaccinations are grown on eggs.
 The vaccination for over-65s and children contain ingredients derived from animals.

 Here is what we know: